Balanced Allocation on Hypergraphs

 \section{Introduction}

 The standard balls-into-bins model is a process that randomly allocates $m$ sequential balls into $n$ bins, where each ball chooses a set $D$ of $d$ bins, independently and uniformly at random, then the ball is allocated to a least-loaded bin from $D$ (with ties broken randomly).
-When $m=n$ and $d=1$, it is well known that at the end of process the maximum number of balls at any bin, the \emph {maximum load}, is $(1+o(1))\frac{\log n}{\log\log n}$, with high probability.
+It is well known that when $m=n$ and $d=1$, at the end of process the maximum number of balls at any bin, the \emph {maximum load}, is $(1+o(1))\frac{\log n}{\log\log n}$, with high probability.
 Surprisingly, Azar et al.~\cite{ABKU99} showed that for this $d$-choice process with $d\ge 2$, provided ties are broken randomly, the maximum load exponentially decreases to ${\log_d\log n}+\Oh(1)$.
 This phenomenon is known as the \emph{power of $d$ choices}.
 The multiple-choice paradigm has been successfully applied in a wide range of problems from nearby server selection, and load-balanced file placement in the distributed hash table, to the performance analysis of dictionary data structures (e.g., see \cite{Wieder17}).
 In the classical setting, all $\binom{n}{d}$ sets of $d$ bins are available to each ball.
 However, in many realistic scenarios such as cache networks, peer-to-peer or cloud-based systems, the balls (requested files, jobs, items,..) have to be allocated to bins (servers, processors,...) that are close to them, in order to minimize the access latencies.
+For example, Berenbrink et al.~\cite{BBFMN13} applied results from balls-into-bins theory to cloud storage environments to show that it is possible to both balance the load nearly perfectly and to keep the data close to its origin.
 On the other hand, the lack of perfect randomness stimulates the de-randomization of the $d$-choice process, which also requires the study of non-uniform distributions over choices {(e.g.~\cite{Aamand18,CRSW13,Chen19, Dahlgaard16})}.
 Hence in many settings, allowing all possibilities for the set $D$ of $d$ bins is costly, and may not be practical.
 This motivates the investigation of the effect of distributions of the set $D$ on the maximum load.